Chinm333/ecommerce-api/README.md

 JWT_SECRET=your_jwt_secret

-##And then start your server with nodemon index.js
+// And then start your server: nodemon index.js
-### or nodemon --env-file=.env index.js to not use dotenv remove the dotenv part from project.
+// or nodemon --env-file=.env index.js to not use dotenv remove the dotenv part from project.